JGCRI/gcam-doc/gcam-build.md

 ```

 ### 2.3 Java
 Java is required by GCAM in order to store results in a [BaseX](http://basex.org) XML database, which itself is written in Java.
 GCAM will use the Java Native Interface to interact with the database.
 Since BaseX is written in Java it is inherently cross platform thus building it is not discussed here.
-GCAM uses version 7.9 of the BaseX library, which is the last version which still supports Java 1.6.
-GCAM, therefore requires Java version 1.6 or newer.
+GCAM uses version 8.6.7 of the BaseX library, which is only supports Java 1.7+.
+GCAM, therefore requires Java version 1.7 or newer.
 The [official Oracle](http://www.oracle.com/technetwork/java/index.html) version or the [open source](http://openjdk.java.net) version should work (both are free to install).
 Some additional notes:

 #### 2.3.1 Disable Java
 GCAM can be configured to compile without Java support, doing so implies GCAM results are not written to the BaseX database.
 To disable Java edit `<GCAM Workspace>/cvs/objects/util/base/include/definitions.h` and set `__HAVE_JAVA__` to `0`: